gleb-shtengel/FIB-SEM/README.md

 pip install opencv-contrib-python
 ```

-Finally, you need to have Git installed, you get gere it here:
+Finally, you need to have Git installed, you get it here:
 https://git-scm.com/download/win

 Then use pip to install the repository directly